anodyne/nova/README.md

 * updated the contact page to use a better designed form
 * updated the lightness skin
 * updated the sunny skin
+* updated the install controller with the xml-rpc code

 Known Issues
 ------------